 Stopped vehicle detection upgrades

-We're upgrading motorways across the country with enhanced stopped vehicle detection.
-Every motorway where the hard shoulder has been converted to a permanent running lane will have the new radar-based technology by March 2023.
+We're upgrading motorways across the country with technology which detects stopped vehicles.
+Every motorway where the hard shoulder has been permanently converted to a live traffic lane will have the new radar-based technology by the end of September 2022.

-This new stopped vehicle detection will complement the existing systems that work together to help drivers feel safe and be safer on motorways without a hard shoulder.
+This new stopped vehicle detection will enhance the existing systems that work together to help drivers feel safe and be safer on motorways without a hard shoulder.
 Already motorways have a system called MIDAS (Motorway Incident Detection and Automatic Signalling) which uses sensors to monitor traffic volumes and automatically set signs and signals as the motorway becomes more congested.
-This is just one of a system of technology enhancements, which also includes Red X signs which close lanes to other traffic when a stopped vehicle is identified, emergency areas that are set back from the road for drivers to pull into, and signs and signals which can alert drivers to hazards and change the speed limit, if necessary.
+Our upgraded motorways also include technology, Red X signs which close lanes to other traffic when a stopped vehicle is identified, emergency areas that are set back from the road for drivers to pull into, and signs and signals which can alert drivers to hazards and change the speed limit, if necessary.

 How it works

-We will be installing new radar units at the side of the road to monitor the motorway in both directions, detecting any vehicles that have stopped.
+We will install new radar units at the side of the road to monitor the motorway in both directions, detecting vehicles that have stopped.

-The advantage of this new system is it is specifically designed to detect a stationary vehicle, typically in 20 seconds, and alert a control room operator who can see the incident on camera, close lanes and dispatch an on-road Highways England traffic officer to attend to the stopped vehicle.
+The advantage of this new system is that it is specifically designed to detect a stationary vehicle, typically in 20 seconds, and alert a control room operator who can see the incident on camera, close lanes and dispatch a Highways England traffic officer to attend to the stopped vehicle.

 Using stopped vehicle detection means that there is a significant reduction in time taken for the control room operators to be notified of problems, to verify the presence of stationary vehicles and get help deployed more quickly.